01. Doctor Overview

-Dr. James Luketich specializes in thoracic oncology and in treating patients that have been diagnosed with malignant diseases of the lungs and esophagus including mesothelioma, lung cancer and esophageal cancer as well as benign esophageal diseases.
-His specific area of expertise involves using a multidisciplinary approach to treating lung and esophageal disorders as well as using minimally invasive surgery to perform complex thoracic operations.
+Dr. James Luketich is the director of thoracic surgical oncology and co-director of the Lung Cancer Center at UPMC Hillman Cancer Center.
+Dr. Luketich specializes in thoracic oncology and treating patients that have been diagnosed with malignant diseases of the lungs and esophagus, including mesothelioma, lung cancer, esophageal cancer and benign esophageal diseases.
+He also specializes in performing minimally invasive surgery for complex thoracic operations.

 Dr. Luketich is an editorial board member of several journals, including the Annals of Surgery, the Journal of Thoracic and Cardiovascular Surgery and the Journal of Gastrointestinal Surgery.
 Dr. Luketich is a featured contributor of more than 200 medical publications, 350 abstracts and is currently the principal investigator or co-investigator on a large number of research grants to study a range of topics including lung cancer detection and lung cancer prognosis, the treatment of thoracic disease and pleural mesothelioma treatment modalities.

 02. Fast Facts

 Doctor Fast Facts